 The project ended leaving great impacts on the lives of the people and the environment with over 90 farmers (41.7% women) changing their farming methods by engaging and being committed to building a productive ecosystem through tree planting.
 They have embraced agroforestry as a good ecological system of farming, especially in degraded landscapes.
 In addition to this, the locals now understand the need to protect riparian forests, community forest lands, sacred forests and water catchment areas.

 As a result, they have in a participative manner classified these areas as protected zones in their participative land use zoning plan.
-More so, the vegetation cover of the project zone of intervention has significantly increased during this period, thanks to the planting of 112, 000 trees in degraded farms.
+More so, the vegetation cover of the project zone of intervention has significantly increased during this period, thanks to the planting of 112, 000 trees in degraded do my math homework farms.
 This will further help to increase soil fertility, conserve water, prevent soil erosion/landslides and support wildlife.